By: Marilyn L. Davis

 Stinkin’ Thinkin’ is Everywhere!

-In meetings, we’ll hear people talk about Stinkin’ Thinkin’ and know they’re talking about the faulty logic or the negative thoughts.
+In meetings, we’ll hear people talk about Stinkin’ Thinkin’ and know they’re talking about negative thoughts.
 While it’s condensed to a rhyming two-word saying, what is ‘Stinkin’ Thinkin’?

 Let’s Look at Cognitive Distortions

-Cognitive distortions are the thinking patterns that have developed over time that cause our misperceptions so that we don’t view life, ourselves, or others correctly.
-Some of these distortions cause us to interpret reality in a harmful way, towards either ourselves or others.
+Cognitive distortions are the thinking patterns that have developed over time that cause our negative perceptions of life, ourselves, and others.

 8 Types of Stinkin’ Thinkin’